-"Bullying in the workplace is something that's often overlooked," said Jennette Pokorny, COO of human resources service provider EverNext HR.
+"Bullying in the workplace is something that's often overlooked," said Jennette Pokorny, chief operating officer of human resources service provider Ever Next HR.
 "People should come to work and feel safe.
 You don't want to allow something minor to escalate."

-"Having an anti-bullying [or anti-intimidation] policy is important, and having an anti-bullying culture is even more important because this defines what happens in practice," said Phil Shawe, Co-CEO and founder of TransPerfect, a translation services company.
+"Having an anti-bullying [or anti-intimidation] policy is important, and having an anti-bullying culture is even more important because this defines what happens in practice," said Phil Shawe, co-CEO and founder of TransPerfect, a translation services company.
 "One cannot establish a sizable, successful company in today's world while having a culture of bullying."

-When someone at your company feels it's OK to bully, you open the door for liability, Pokorny said.
+When someone at your company feels it's OK to bully, you open the door to liability, Pokorny said.
 If an accused bully ever follows through on threats at work, the victim can sue.
 If a leader doesn't step in and intervene, bullying can destroy a workplace, Pokorny said.

 Even if no lawsuits are filed, turning a blind eye to workplace bullying can have other negative repercussions that only make the problem worse, she said.